-It sounds touristy, but one of the best ways of quickly getting a feel for Old Montréal is to take a tour.
-For our active guests, we recommend a bike tour, as you can cover a lot of territory.
+Not to be banal, but a classic tour of Old Montreal might be the best way to get a feel for this city.
+For our active guests, we recommend a bike tour, as it allows you to venture further into the city.
 Being wine and cheese lovers, we also love this tour of Quebec’s wine country.
-But if you want to see the immediate region, take a walking tour – it’s great to just meander through the streets and spot things you want to go back to later.
+But if you want to see the nearby area, take a walking tour.
+Wander through the streets and take a note of sights that you would like to come back to and learn more about.

 If you’re here in the summer, we recommend renting a scooter!
 It’s a really fun way of getting around.
 There are also some great hiking trails close by; our favourites are Dieppe Trail and the Gorge Canyon Trail (it’s got the longest suspended footbridge in North America).
 In the winters, there’s tons to do.
 Our top picks: outdoor ice skating at Bonsecours Basin, ice fishing at Pêche Blanche, or, for electronic music fans, the infamous Igloo Fest.